DannyGoodall/codefurther/README.rst

     :header: "Module", "Description"
     :widths: 30, 50

-    ":py:mod:`top40`", "Provides access to the UK Top 40 charts for singles and albums."
+    ``top40``, "Provides access to the UK Top 40 charts for singles and albums."
-    ":py:mod:`lyrics`", "Allows lyrics for a given artist and song title to be accessed within Python."
+    ``lyrics``, "Allows lyrics for a given artist and song title to be accessed within Python."
-    ":py:mod:`directions`", "Allows Google Maps route directions to be accessed from within Python."
+    ``directions``, "Allows Google Maps route directions to be accessed from within Python."

 Features
 ========
 **CodeFurther** provides:

-* a list of the current Top 40 UK singles using the :py:attr:`singles <top40.Top40.singles>` property of the :py:class:`~top40.Top40` class.
+* a list of the current Top 40 UK singles using the `singles <top40.Top40.singles>` property of the `~top40.Top40` class.
-* a list of the current Top 40 UK albums using the :py:attr:`albums <top40.Top40.singles>` property of the :py:class:`~top40.Top40` class.
+* a list of the current Top 40 UK albums using the `albums <top40.Top40.singles>` property of the `~top40.Top40` class.
 * the ability to retrieve the lyrics for a given artist
 * the ability to find all of the songs for a given artist
 * the ability to search for a specific artist